We all eat it every day. But which type of salt is best for your health?

 Named for a bitter saline spring at Epsom in Surrey, England, this is not actually an edible salt, but is rather a pure mineral compound of magnesium and sulfate.
 These are both readily absorbed through the skin, making Epsom salt baths an easy way to enjoy the associated health benefits, which include reducing inflammation, helping muscle and nerve function, helping to prevent artery hardening, enhancing the absorption of nutrients, detoxing the body and relieving muscle pains and cramps.
 Epsom salt is even known to help relieve migraine headaches.

 You can buy Epsom salt here.

 This kind of salt usually has the same chemical composition as table salt, and is distinguished by its thicker, coarser grains.
-It’s only called ‘Kosher’ because it is used to scrape off and dry blood from animals according to Kosher Jewish tradition.
+It’s only called ‘Kosher’ because it is used to scrape off and dry blood from animals, according to Kosher Jewish tradition.
+Yuk, right?
+This type of salt does zilch for your health.
 It has no particularly refined taste, and has little nutritional value.
+Pass!

 Dead Sea Salt

 If you’re asking which type of salt is best for your health, in terms of beauty, then Dead Sea salt is the answer!
 This is very popular in the world of beauty due to the fact that it can relieve various skin conditions, including psoriasis and eczema.
 But that’s not all!
 It was used by the ancient Egyptians, Greeks and Romans as a skin exfoliant.
 To do this at home, simply take a few tablespoons of Dead Sea salt, mix with a natural oil like rosehip or olive, and mix.
 Scrub it all over your body, then rinse it off in the shower.

 It’s full great nutrients like calcium, iron, potassium, manganese and zinc, which will nourish your skin and boost your health.
 But be careful: it also contains bromide, which is toxic when ingested.
 So keep it off the table!